monicacrespo/bootcamp-backend-student-rest-api-rentals/1.essential/README.md

       ```
       ![PostAddAReview](images/Postman_AddOneReview_1.JPG)

-      In the following picture you can see that the review has been added into 10545725 listing.
+      In the following picture you can see that the review has been added into 10545725 listing and it's displayed the first one because is the newest one.
       ![GetExistingListing_2](images/Postman_AddOneReview_2.JPG)

 Here, you can see all the requests made: